The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

-Carbetapentane/carbinoxamine/phenylephrine drops is used for:
+Carbetapentane/ carbinoxamine/ phenylephrine drops are used for:

 Relieving symptoms (eg, sinus congestion, runny nose, sneezing, cough) due to colds, allergies, hay fever, sinus congestion, flu, bronchitis, and other respiratory illnesses.
 It may also be used for other conditions as determined by your doctor.

-Carbetapentane/carbinoxamine/phenylephrine drops is a cough suppressant, antihistamine, and decongestant combination.
+Carbetapentane/carbinoxamine/phenylephrine drops are a cough suppressant, antihistamine, and decongestant combination.
 The cough suppressant works in the brain to help decrease the cough reflex to reduce a dry cough.
 The antihistamine works by blocking the action of histamine, which helps reduce symptoms such as watery eyes and sneezing.
 The decongestant works by narrowing blood vessels and reducing swelling in the nasal passages.

-Do NOT use carbetapentane/carbinoxamine/phenylephrine drops if:
+Do NOT use carbetapentane/ carbinoxamine/ phenylephrine drops if:

 - you are allergic to any ingredient in carbetapentane/carbinoxamine/phenylephrine drops

 - you have severe high blood pressure, severe heart blood vessel disease, a rapid heartbeat, or severe heart problems

 - you are taking sodium oxybate (GHB) or droxidopa, or you have taken furazolidone or a monoamine oxidase (MAO) inhibitor (eg, phenelzine) within the last 14 days

 Contact your doctor or health care provider right away if any of these apply to you.

 Some medical conditions may interact with carbetapentane/carbinoxamine/phenylephrine drops.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you: